 Toggle the management view of a device by clicking on a row in the Device List table.

-Click Deregister button inside the device management view
+Click the Deregister button inside the device management view

 Click Remove Ownership to confirm your decision.